DRAFT - Stop Sucking at Async and Threading

 i_cant_wake_up is marked as async, so it hands the execution pass back to...

-Wait, this part is different. wake_me_up_inside is no longer marked async, so i_cant_wake_up returns a future, which is assigned to the future variable on line 6.
+Wait, this part is different. i_cant_wake_up is no longer being awaited, so i_cant_wake_up returns a future, which is assigned to the f variable on line 6.
 Line 6 is done executing after this variable assignment, so the execution pass gets passed down to line 7.

 Line 7 is a blank line, so the execution pass gets handed down to line 8.